dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/visualstudio/troubleshoot-32bit.md

 ### Use the out-of-process designer

-Support for 32-bit references requires **Visual Studio 17.9 Preview 2 or later**.
+Support for 32-bit references requires **Visual Studio 17.9 or later**.
 Enable it by adding the following `<PropertyGroup>` setting to your project file:

 ```xml
 <PropertyGroup>